It’s been a crazy year. In the midst of market changes and ongoing uncertainty, these are the top wealth management trends of 2020.

 Many of the time-consuming and cumbersome parts of financial service are being eliminated by technology.
 New financial technology (“fin tech’) is changing how quality wealth management can be delivered.
 However, it is not always true that being more efficient translates into being more effective.

-Here are four ways I see technology impacting wealth management:
+Here are four ways I see technology impacting wealth management, all as part of a larger movement in wealth management trends:

 With video conferencing now ubiquitous, human wealth management advisors have been presented with an opportunity: Location-independent consulting.